 A central feature of PJM's Reliability Pricing Model (RPM) design is that the demand curve, or Variable Resource Requirement (VRR) curve, has a downward sloping segment.
 In the RPM market design, the supply of three year forward capacity is cleared against this VRR curve.
 A VRR curve is defined for each Locational Deliverability Area (LDA).
 This shape replaced the vertical demand curve at the reliability requirement.
-The downward sloping segment begins at the MW level that is approximately 1.0 percent less than the reliability requirement.78 Figure 5-4 shows the shape of the VRR curve for the 2025/2026 RPM Base Residual Auction.
+The downward sloping segment begins at the MW level that is approximately 1.0 percent less than the reliability requirement.77 Figure 5-4 shows the shape of the VRR curve for the 2025/2026 RPM Base Residual Auction.

 The initial VRR curve, introduced in 2007, had a maximum price equal to 1.5 times the Net Cost of New Entry (Net CONE), determined annually based on fixed cost of new generating capacity, which is the Gross Cost of New Entry (Gross CONE), net of the three year average energy and ancillary service revenues.
-That VRR curve was structured to yield auction clearing prices equal to 1.5 times Net CONE when the amount of capacity cleared was less than 99 percent of the target reserve margin and below 1.5 times Net CONE when the amount of capacity cleared was greater than 99 percent of the target reserve margin.
+That VRR curve was structured to yield auction clearing prices equal to 1.5 times Net CONE when the amount of capacity cleared was less than 99 percent of the target reserve margin and below 1.5 times Net CONE when the amount of capacity of the target reserve margin.

-Effective for the 2018/2019 and subsequent delivery years, PJM revised the VRR curve.79 PJM defines the reliability requirement as the capacity needed to satisfy the one event in ten years loss of load expectation (LOLE) for the RTO and capacity needed to satisfy the one event in 25 years loss of load expectation for the each LDA.
-The maximum price on the VRR curve is the greater of Gross CONE or 1.5 times Net CONE for all unforced capacity MW between 0 and 99 percent of the reliability requirement.
-The first downward sloping segment is from 99 percent and 101.7 percent of the reliability requirement.
-The second downward sloping segment is from 101.7 percent and 106.8 percent of the reliability requirement (Figure 5-4).
+Effective for the 2018/2019 through 2021/2022 Delivery Years, a revised VRR curve was implemented after PJM conducted a triennial review.78 79 PJM defines the reliability requirement as the capacity needed to satisfy the one event in ten years loss of load expectation (LOLE) for the RTO and capacity needed to satisfy the one event in 25 years loss of load expectation for the each LDA.
+The maximum price on the VRR curve was the greater of Gross CONE or 1.5 times Net CONE for all unforced capacity MW between 0 and 99.8 percent of the reliability requirement.
+The first downward sloping segment was from 99.8 percent and 102.5 percent of the reliability requirement.
+The second downward sloping segment was from 102.5 percent and 107.6 percent of the reliability requirement.